-On speed the Epson DS30 stood between 20 to 22 pages per minute.
-The Fujitso scanner scored a second place at 15 pages per minute.
+On speed the Fujitso iX500 handled around 25 pages per minute.
+Epson DS30 stood between 20 to 22 pages per minute.
+The Fujitso iX300 scanner scored a third place at 18 pages per minute.

-Most of the scanners in our list have a 20 page limit which is what we recommend in real-world application.
+Most of the scanners in our list have a 20 page limit except iX500 which can easily scan 25 pages per minute.

-The DS30 produced a 100% accurate replica of the document when we used the ABYY software.
+The DS30 produced a relatively good replica of the document when we used the ABBYY software.
 Using the Epson software the accuracy dropped to 92%.
 Fujitso was a close second.
 Brother Scanner scored a dismal 75%.

 For receipt scanning even with the automatic feeder enabled we loaded receipts one by one.
 Both Epson s300w and DS30 scored well.